shiplet/twittercleanup/README.md

 A lightly configurable script to delete your old tweets.

+Current configuration deletes all tweets sent before a certain date.

 ## Usage

 You'll need to fill out the variables labeled `ACCESS_TOKEN_KEY, ACCESS_TOKEN_SECRET, CONSUMER_KEY, CONSUMER_SECRET` with values generated in your Twitter developers' dashboard.